What is shareholder rebellion? Definition and meaning

 In 2008, fifteen descendants of John D. Rockefeller joined a shareholder rebellion, forcing oil giant Exxon to change its policies on climate change.

-Shareholder rebellions have become more common in banks today.
+Shareholder rebellions have become more common in the banking industry today.

-Over the past couple of years, several banks in Europe and North America have faced shareholder rebellions regarding executive bonuses.
+Since the turn of the century, several banks in Europe and North America have faced shareholder rebellions regarding executive bonuses.
 Many stockholders, as well as much of the general public, wonder whether banking executives are going back to their old behaviors, which they believe contributed to the 2008 global financial crisis.

 Standard Chartered PLC, a British multinational banking and financial services company, faced a shareholder rebellion over executive pay in its May 2014 annual meeting.
 Its 3-year pay policy was opposed by 41% of shareholders, bringing it close to scraping its plans.
 Stockholders were annoyed that the bank wanted to boost bonus pay while at the same time issuing a profit warning.